When I have a solid plan in place, I am able to keep my home so much more organized! These simple steps help make cleaning and decluttering easy.

 Here are some things you may want to check out if you’re trying to create your own system for how to keep your house clean and clutter-free.

 - Eliminate your paper clutter.
 Buy a scanner and go paperless – this is what we do!
-We used the method in this eBook to come up with a simple, organized paperless system.

 - Check Pinterest for solutions to specific or uncommon organizing/cleaning problem areas.
 Pinterest is full of helpful resources.